nahid7474/Intune/README.md

 ![image](https://github.com/user-attachments/assets/8e2972e8-3e66-474b-adf8-21b5ae4547f5)

-Out of these 26 settings, I'll configure 11 of them as per my corporate needs and security best practice.
+Out of these 26 settings, I'll adjust 11 of them as per my corporate needs and security best practice and leave the rest of them as default for now.
-Here is a summary of my chosen ones.

 1. **Administrative Templates:** Configure to enforce centralized management of Windows settings.
 2. **Auditing:** Enable to monitor system events and user activities for security auditing.